-This guide has been put together to support you in preparing for your Summer assessments and exams at New College Doncaster.
+This guide has been put together to support you in preparing for your exams at New College Doncaster.
 You have received lots of study advice and will have developed some great study habits but there is still time to improve these.

-In this booklet, you will find a revision planner template which you can use to plan out your revision for the assessments and to help you organise both your time and your priorities.
+In this booklet, you will find a revision planner template which you can use to plan out your revision for both the mock exams and the final exams and to help you organise both your time and your priorities.
 You might want to use an alternative method such as the ADAPT app but this can still support you in your planning.